Cadena nacional: Venezuela

 During the administration of Jaime Lusinchi, government broadcasts promoted presidential speeches and military parades and could last several hours.

 Approved in 2004, the Law on Social Responsibility on Radio and Television (Ley RESORTE) requires broadcasters to transmit cadenas nacionales.
 Cadenas have no time limits and must be carried not only by radio and television broadcasters, but by cable networks with less than 60% international production.

 On one occasion, television stations were forced to broadcast a 44-minute-long musical performance contained within a cadena nacional.

 From 1999 to 2009, Venezuela had an average of 195 cadenas a year.

 An NGO, Monitoreo Ciudadano, maintains a Cadenómetro, a measure of the frequency and duration of cadenas in Venezuela.

 Similar practices outside Latin America

 Canada

 Section 26(2) of Canada's Broadcasting Act states that the Governor in Council may direct the CRTC to order licensed broadcasters to carry a particular program in any part of the country, if deemed to be of "urgent importance to Canadians generally".
 This provision has only been used once, in order to mandate the broadcast of a speech by Prime Minister Jean Chrétien on October 25, 1995 (prior to the Quebec independence referendum) by the licensed television networks.
-In 2017, Bell Media attempted to request an invocation of the law in order to effectively override a CRTC decision suspending its "simsub" regulations (requiring pay television providers to replace feeds from U.S. terrestrial broadcasters if they carry the same programming as a local terrestrial broadcaster, in order to protect Canadian advertising revenue) for the Super Bowl.
+In 2017, Bell Media unsuccessfully asked for an invocation of the law in order to effectively override a CRTC decision suspending its "simsub" regulations (requiring pay television providers to replace feeds from U.S. terrestrial broadcasters if they carry the same programming as a local terrestrial broadcaster, in order to protect Canadian advertising revenue) for the Super Bowl and the popular American commercials that come with it.